jkammau97/Metroid/README.md

 Hmm.
 Looking back, I shuld've made the middle of the base line up with the bottom of the shell.
 I think if i were to try and transform it now, it would no longer work.

 What if i form a surface using the existing surface base of the base, and extrude remove on the shell to get rid of the overlap?

+Actually, Onshape is really nice and is good at not breaking.
+I'm able to simply go back to the original sketch, draw a vertical line to where the base SHOULD be, and use the transform function on everything execpt the shell!

+### Assembly

+After all of that long and arduous process, I should theoretically be able to start putting everything together in an assembly to make sure it fits and that I know how everything fits together!
+This'll also help me to figure out how mates work in Onshape!

+Since the metroid has no moving parts, it's thankfully very easy. just using the fasted mate wherever i'd use the plana mate in solidworks, except just select matching verticies.

+Adding in screws was a bit messy.
+Remember that the types of screws we have at the lab are ANSI 4-40 Socket HEAD CAP Screws

+Ok I have no Idea how to mate the orbs.
+I think Im just gonna build them into the base feature.